Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Conclusion

 \section{Conclusion}

 We have presented \ours, a simple, efficient and powerful meta learning approach to select PDE-specific interface conditions for general multi-domain \pinns.
 The results at four bench-mark equation families are encouraging.
-In the future, we will extend our method to also meta learn the interface locations as well as the conditions, as a function of not only accuracy but training time so as to improve both the solution accuracy and training efficiency of the multi-domain PINNs.
+In the future, we will use the PDE residual as the approximate reward so that our method can be fully unsupervised.
+We will also extend \ours to meta learn the interface locations along with the conditions, as a function of not only accuracy but training time so as to improve both the solution accuracy and training efficiency of the multi-domain PINNs.